 The Social prescribing model run within SPOA has also been replicated within the Early Help Hub for families in Flintshire.
-The Third Sector Co-Ordinator (Social Prescriber) sits as an equal partner within the multi-agency meetings at the Hub, and supports families who would benefit from community based support.
+The Third Sector Co-ordinator (Social Prescriber) sits as an equal partner within the multi-agency meetings at the Hub, and supports families who would benefit from community based support.
 This role is now linked closely to Flintshire's Family Information Service to strengthen the third sector offer through this service.

 As well as supporting individuals with care and support needs, Flintshire Social Services also deliver a range of services for carers, both in-house and commissioned through external third sector providers.
 In order to ensure services are truly reflective of what is needed by our local population, we worked with NEWCIS, (North East Wales Carers Information Service) to implement the recommendations contained within the North Wales Carers Strategy.
 We took a multi-stakeholder approach to designing future services where carers were able to feed in their views and ideas, telling us what's important to them and what would help their well-being.

 The feedback was collated, along with the information gathered by the Carers Strategy Group to develop a new suite of provision which includes the following:

-- From April 2020 introduction of a new single adult carers gateway carers told us they wanted easy open access to information, advice and support - Continuation of the Bridging the Gap and Carers Well-being services - carers told us that respite, grants and access to well-being support was the most important thing to them so we have committed to continuing these valued services - Strengthening the access to Direct Payments for carers - carers wanted greater control and more choice to get the support that's right for them - Remodelling the support available to carers supporting someone with a mental health or substance misuse problem - all carers wanted access to the right information and support and by remodelling our services we are able to provide preventative support at the right time for carers - Working together to provide more opportunities for carers - carers wanted greater acces to activities, trips and information different projects around mental health and wellbeing for young people.
-The group were asked what support they felt there was for children and young people around mental health and wellbeing and if they felt there was anything that is missing that could be good for children and young people.
-Following this, members have met representative from Theatre Clwyd and are helping to plan community projects.
+• From April 2020 introduction of a new single adult carers gateway - carers told us they wanted easy open access to information, advice and support

+- Continuation of the Bridging the Gap and Carers Well-being services -carers told us that respite, grants and access to well-being support was the most important thing to them so we have committed to continuing these valued services - Strengthening the access to Direct Payments for carers carers wanted greater control and more choice to get the support that's right for them - Remodelling the support available to carers supporting someone with a mental health or substance misuse problem - all carers wanted access to the right information and support and by remodelling our services we are able to provide preventative support at the right time for carers - Working together to provide more opportunities for carers carers wanted greater access to activities, trips and information

-Feedback from carers on the services available reinforces why these services are so important and have been described as a 'lifeline' to many.
+Feedback from carers on the services available reinforces the why these services are so important and have been described as a 'lifeline' to many.

-The information and advice is so important in helping me care for my husband

-It is really important to me that I have the opportunity to socialise with people who are in the same boat as me
+"The information and advice is so important in helping me care for my husband" "It is really important to me that I have the opportunity to socialise with people who are in the same boat as me"

-I just couldn't do it without the help of these services and staff
+"I just couldn't do it without the help of these services and staff"